seanf316/PC-Haven/TESTING.md

 Functional testing was carried out on the Blog/Blog Post page, the pages are fully responsive see Feature images and Mobile gifs in [README.md](README.md)

-I have 2 blogs fully written and styled so I wont be previewing an empty Blog page but this has been tested in the past and passed.
+I have 2 blogs fully written and styled so I won't be previewing an empty Blog page but this has been tested in the past and passed.

 `As a Developer I can create the functionality for site admin to add Blog Posts so that customer may spend more time on the site which may lead to more purchases.`